isabella232/web-map-inventory/README.md

 1. create a release branch
 2. if needed, build & push the Docker image
-3. check the `version` in `setup.py` is set to a suitable semver version, e.g. `1.2.3-rc1`
-4. close release in `CHANGELOG.md`
+3. close release in `CHANGELOG.md`
-5. push changes, merge the release branch into `master` and tag with version
+4. push changes, merge the release branch into `master` and tag with version

 The application will be built and pushed to PyPi using [Continuous Deployment](#continuous-deployment).

-### After release

-For all releases:

-1. update the version number in `setup.py` as appropriate

 ## Feedback